Christian Henrik Arendrup: Governor of the Danish West Indies

 On 1 April 1881, Colonel Arendrup was pronounced Governor of the Danish West Indies.

 He landed on St Thomas on 15 April 1881.
 By the Colonial Law of 27 November 1883 he was required to reside six months a year in St. Thomas and the other half a year in St. Croix.

 Later life

 In 1893 he left the governor's post.
 He was promoted to Major General in 1900 and re-entered as Chief Inspector and Head of the Engineering Corps.
 He was dismissed from the military service in 1905.
-He was appointed a Honorary Knight Grand Cross of the Royal Victorian Order by King Edward VII on the occasion of the King's visit to Copenhagen.
+He was appointed an Honorary Knight Grand Cross of the Royal Victorian Order by King Edward VII on the occasion of the King's visit to Copenhagen.
 He worked as the chairman of Danish Red Cross.

 Family

 Arendrup was married to Almira Kjellerup (1841–1924), the daughter of Anders A. Kjellerup, former councilor in the Danish West Indies.